JakeVestal/live-graphs-with-pkgdown/README.md

 [pkgdown](https://pkgdown.r-lib.org/) GitHub Pages site with live, interactive graphics… but you can use it too :).

+As of now, **I don’t know of a way to get live plots to show up as live within the readme itself**– it only works in the vignettes that show up in the **Articles** section.
+If you figure this out, let me know.

 # Duncan Murdoch’s Work

 The nuts and bolts of this package came from [Duncan